m3dwards/longmynd.org/content/webcams.md

       <iframe src="https://www.midlandgliding.club/piwebcam/hangarcam/hangarcam.html" width="960" height="544" scrolling="no"></iframe>
   - name: The Lawley
-    description: Now active and live – however due to the poor O2 signal the unit is intermittently unreliable – it’s been fine for years when it was situated at Sarn.
-Sadly the device only runs on a 2G network, which makes it difficult to move to any other data supplier in this location.
+    description: Now active and live for weather data, however the camera has stopped connecting to the main unit at the start of December 2024,  Holfuy believe it is likely to be a permanent failure with no spare parts available.
+Yet to be confirmed but for now it's gone.
     weatherStations:
       - station: '<iframe style="width: 580px; height: 250px;"
           src="https://widget.holfuy.com/?station=295&amp;su=mph&amp;t=C&amp;lang=en&amp;mode=detailed"